 Mission: To provide a readily available supply of Fisher’s Estuarine Moths for introduction at newly-created sites to ensure the long-term survival of this species.

-The moth is competely reliant on Hog's Fennal as its sole larval food plant; a plant species which is also threatened.
+The moth is completely reliant on Hog’s Fennel as its sole larval food plant; a plant species which is also threatened.
 It is also reliant on long coarse grass species to fulfil its egg laying requirements.
-Favoured grasses for egg laying include Cock's-foot and False oat-grass.
+Favoured grasses for egg laying include Cock’s-foot and False oat-grass.

-In the UK Hog’s Fennel is limited to two main localities; the north Essex coast and the north Kent coast.
-Suitable habitat for the plant is dwindling, due to rising sea levels along the coast lone, mowing of the plant and trampling by dog walkers.
+In the UK, Hog’s Fennel is limited to two main localities; the north Essex coast and the north Kent coast.
+Suitable habitat for the plant is dwindling, due to rising sea levels along the coast line, mowing of the plant and trampling by dog walkers.

-In 2006, a project was set up to plant up a sustainable landscape-scale network of Hog's fennel sites.
-To date, over 20 sites have been created along the Essex coast line.
+In 2006, a project was set up to plant up a sustainable landscape-scale network of Hog’s fennel sites.
+Funding has been made available through Natural England’s Higher Level Stewardship Scheme to encourage farmers and landowners to create areas of habitat for the moth on their land as.
+The creation of habitat has to date involved planting over 38,000 Hog’s fennel plants such that 27 sites have been created along the Essex coast line.

 In 2008, Colchester Zoo teamed up with Tendring District Council, Natural England and Writtle College to initiate the captive breeding programme for the Fisher’s Estuarine Moth at Colchester Zoo.
 This will enable the species to be established at the newly created sites of Hog’s fennel, without necessitating the translocation from naturally occurring sites where populations are relatively small and vulnerable.
 The breeding programme will thus provide a readily available supply of moths that will ensure the sustainability of the programme for the long-term.

-Initially, 40 breeding cages were established in an off show location at Colchester Zoo, a rabbit proof mesh was built around the nets and a Hog's fennel plant and grass species were placed in each cage, to fulfil the moths life history requirements.
-Eggs were collected under licence from Skipper's Island Nature Reserve, an Essex Wildlife Trust site.
-The caterpillars subsequently hatch in April and are immediately placed onto a Hog's fennel plant, where they remain feeding throughout the summer until pupation.
+Initially eggs for the breeding programme were collected under licence from Skipper’s Island Nature Reserve, an Essex Wildlife Trust site.
+40 breeding cages were established in an off show location at Colchester Zoo and a Hog’s fennel plant and grass species were placed in each cage to fulfil the moth’s life history requirements.
+The caterpillars hatch in April and are immediately placed onto a Hog’s fennel plant, where they remain feeding throughout the summer until pupation.
 Adult moths then emerge in September and Colchester Zoo keepers ensure unrelated pairs are mixed for mating.
-Resulting eggs are then used for the following year's captive breeding programme and any additional eggs are released into the newly created sites.
-To date, eggs have been released annually since 2009.
+Resulting eggs are then used for the following year’s captive breeding programme and any additional eggs are released into the newly created sites.

-Since the release of the eggs into the wild, signs of caterpillar feeding and adult moths have been seen at the new sites.
-In addition to this work, surveys conducted by Tendring District Council have also shown a high number of moths recorded at an existing sites, evidence of the spread of the moths within such sites and even sightings of the caterpillar feeding signs and of an adult moth on Hog's fennel plants away from existing colonies, which had not been populated by the breeding programme.
-This news shows the moth is capable of extending its range naturally.
+Since the release of the eggs into the wild, signs of caterpillars feeding and adult moths have been seen at the new sites.
+In addition to this work, surveys conducted by Tendring District Council have also shown that 21 of the 27 habitat creation sites had sightings of the moth’s caterpillar feeding signs or of adult moths in 2016, some of these had been populated by the breeding programme but many had been colonised by the moth naturally.